virgesmith/neworder/doc/examples/Modgen_book.md

 ![Mortality histogram - 10000 people](./img/mortality_hist_10k.gif) ![Mortality histogram - 100000 people](./img/mortality_hist_100k.gif)

-The mortality data is sourced from the NewETHPOP project (TODO ref) and represents the mortality rate for white British males in one of the London Boroughs.
+The mortality data is sourced from the NewETHPOP[[1]](../../README.md#references) project and represents the mortality rate for white British males in one of the London Boroughs.

 The "pythonic" implementation uses a pandas dataframe to store the population, as opposed to an array of `Person` objects representing each individual.
 This a struct-of-arrays rather than array-of-structs approach is, in this instance, far more efficient, running roughly three times quicker.
 It retains the basic algorithm:
 - each year, sample time of death for alive individuals